 West Pierce Fire & Rescue has many different career paths, including administration, IT, fleet mechanic, facilities maintenance and firefighting.
-For more information and copies of each job description, please visit our employment page.
-For those interested in becoming a firefighter, there are various resources available and can be found below.
+For more information or to view current employment opportunities, please visit our employment page.
+To view job descriptions for all entry-level positions, please click here.
+For those interested in becoming a firefighter, there are additional various resources available below.

 Resources how to physically and mentally prepare to become a firefighter:

 National Volunteer Fire Council